omerkobi/stock_project/README.md

 Instructions:
-Type the code of the economic data you want (cpi, ppi, Nonfarm payroll) or type keywords that relate to the data.
+Type the code of the economic data you want (cpi, ppi, Nonfarm payroll) or type keywords that relate to the data
-A dataframe with the relevant data will be shown- you can also download the data to your computer.
+( you can type in upper case or lower case it doesn't matter) A dataframe with the relevant data will be shown- you can also download the data to your computer.
 You can choose specific value to fetch, display the data on 2 types of graph - just pick the one you want.

 For the stock data part you need to type the ticker of the stock you want in order to see the last closing price, you can pick a date to see data on the stock on that specific day.
-In the bottom part of the screen you can check for correlation to other traded stock and the program will provide a heat map compering the relative data.
+In the bottom part of the screen you can check for correlation to other traded stock and the program will provide a heat map comparing the relative data.